Conchobhar/lux-ai/README.md

 `run-game.py` -  Run bots against each other.
 Configuration done in script

 `replay-game.py` - Replay a previous game from its json.
 Configuration done in script

+*Note:* Paths defined in `utils/base.py` may need configured to the users' environment.

 # Debugging hotfix
 The agent (live or in a replay) should halt at set breakpoints.
 However